 Giving voice to frail older Canadians

-As part of the CFN annual conference in Toronto on September 27-29, 2015, CFN hosted a world-café style participatory meeting of 60 citizen advocacy representatives, researchers, health care professionals, policy makers and industry partners.
-Participants explored and voted on a range of topics and strategies for engaging frail elderly Canadians and their family caregivers in research, health care decision making and policy setting.
-Here is a summary of the day's proceedings and outcomes.
+At its 2015 National Conference, CFN hosted a world-café style participatory meeting of 60 citizens, citizen advocacy representatives, researchers, healthcare professionals, policy makers and industry partners.
+Participants explored and voted on a range of topics and strategies for engaging frail elderly Canadians and their caregivers in research, healthcare decision making and policy setting.
+For proceedings and more details on the world café, please click here.